stavros-tsioulis/website/src/content/projects/provollee.en.md

   - /img/sample/provollee2.jpg
 ---

-# Simple.
-Straightforward landing page for a Creative Agency.
+# A Creative Agency's landing page

-The first partnership was simple.
 The Provollee team had just put themselves into the web and e-shop building scene, and needed a simple and direct landing page.

-- To ensure the smooth running of the site\'s lightweight animations, we chose the React framework in order to take advantage of the excellent framer-motion library.
-- In order to prepare the website for the future, the necessary anti-DDoS, caching, and metrics tools were prepared so as to provide immediate information about the state of the servers to admins.

 The site is no longer accessible, however, as the owners have changed their focus to other markets.

+## Tech stack
+React, Tailwind, Framer Motion.

+## Skills nurtured
+- First professional experience using React and Tailwind;
+- [Framer Motion](https://github.com/framer/motion): Animation orchetration for the Hero content;
+- Devops: The website was hosted manually on a dedicated server.
+I managed certificates using letsencrypt, and configured a reverse proxy using HAProxy to inject the certificate to the response headers, and then worked with Cloudflare Tunnels to proxy traffic securely to the server.